tomiito/developer-documentation/README.md

 Contributors
 --------------------

-This documentation was built by the Fulcrum Tech Ops team.
+This project was built by the Fulcrum Tech Ops team.

 Thanks to the following people who have submitted major pull requests: